5 Times Square: 2000s

+2010s and early 2020s

+AVR hired CBRE Group to market the building in 2011 in advance of a possible sale.
 A group led by David Werner purchased 5 Times Square in 2014 for $1.5 billion, the largest office transaction in the city in four years.
 Werner's group acquired a mezzanine loan of $150 million from RXR Realty.
 In early 2016, RXR purchased a 50 percent stake for $800 million.
 At the time, the $1 billion loan that had been used to finance Werner's purchase of the building was expected to come due in March 2017.
 EY was also looking to vacate up to 170000 ft2 at 5 Times Square, though it had five years remaining on its lease.
 At the expiry of the original loan, RXR and Werner secured a $1.4 billion refinancing with Morgan Stanley.
 This included restructuring an existing $782 million loan and a new mezzanine loan of $618 million.
-EY indicated in late 2017 that it would move to 1 Manhattan West when its 5 Times Square lease expired. and Champs Sports also relocated upon the expiry of its own lease.
+EY indicated in late 2017 that it would move to 1 Manhattan West when its 5 Times Square lease expired. and Champs Sports also relocated in 2018.
 Sephora planned to relocate as well.

 During the COVID-19 pandemic in New York City in August 2020, SL Green Realty indicated it would sell a $126 million mezzanine loan on the property to raise money.
 RXR and Werner had used $200 million of their own equity to renovate the building.
 RXR spent $50 million to renovate the interiors just before the expiry of EY's lease in 2022.
-The work included refurbishing the lobby, replacing the exterior signs, adding an amenity area, and adding an elevator within the subway entrance.
+The work included refurbishing the lobby, replacing the exterior signs, and adding an elevator within the subway entrance, as well as adding an amenity area with a bar, gym, and restaurant.
 In January 2022, Roku, Inc. leased 240000 ft2 on the building's top eight floors, as well as the rights to control the vertical sign on Seventh Avenue.
 Shortly afterward, RXR sought to refinance the building for $1.5 billion.
-In September 2022, RXR refinanced the building with a $1.3 billion loan from multiple firms including Morgan Stanley and Apollo Capital.
+In September 2022, RXR refinanced the building with a $1.3 billion loan from multiple firms including Morgan Stanley and Apollo Global Management.
 SL Green also became a partner in the renovation, changing its mezzanine loan into an equity loan.
+Only 31% of the building's space was occupied at the time.
+By 2023, Miniso had opened a variety store within the building.